 Note 1: The financial statement was reviewed by independent accountants.

-Note 2: Investment amounts authorized by Investment Commission, MOEA were \$459,409 (USD 13,848,355).
-The capitalization of retained earnings in China in the amount of USD 4,245,316 were exempted to be included in the upper limit on investment.
+Note 2: Investment amounts authorized by investment commission, MOEA were \$459,409 (USD 13,848,355).
+The capitalizations of retained earnings in China in the amount of USD 4,245,316 were excluded from the Company's investment limit.